jumpstarter-io/wp-jumpstarter/README.md

 Field explanation:

 * `theme` - A string containing the name of the folder containing the theme in wp-content/themes/
-* `plugins` - A list of plugin files (["hello.php", "myplugin/plugin.php", ...]).
-These plugins will be activated upon install.
 * `disabled_capabilities` - A list of WordPress capabilities. (["edit_posts", "edit_pages"]).
 * `options` - An object of Key -> Val.